-- 1) Watch where you are going.
-Don't go if you can't see... - (1) Before driving, check all around to be sure that your intended path of travel is clear of obstructions and pedestrians. - ▲ LOOK WHERE YOU DRIVE.
+- Before driving, check all around to be sure that your intended path of travel is clear of obstructions and pedestrians. - ▲ LOOK WHERE YOU DRIVE.
 Watch out for pedestrians, other vehicles, obstructions (especially overhead), and drop-offs.
-If the load blocks your view, drive backwards, except up slopes. - (2) Do not allow anyone to stand or pass under the load or raised forks.
+If the load blocks your view, drive backwards, except up slopes. - Do not allow anyone to stand or pass under the load or raised forks.
 Watch for people in your work area even if your truck has warning lights or alarms.
-They may not watch for you. - (3) Sound horn at intersections and wherever vision is obstructed.
+They may not watch for you.
+Perform work with safety of person as the top priority at workplace. - 3) Sound horn at intersections and wherever vision is obstructed.
 Do not drive a truck up to anyone standing in front of an object.